aunitt/sitigrid-blockchain-poc/sitigrid-lambda/README.md

 curl -s -X GET "$APIURL/users/rachel"
 ```

-Finally, call the `GET /users` endpoint which will execute the `queryAllUsers` chaincode function to view all the donors.
+Finally, call the `GET /users` endpoint which will execute the `queryAllCustomers` chaincode function to view all the donors.

 ```
 curl -s -X GET "$APIURL/users"